Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_proxy_flow.md

 * Create a YAML configuration file representing your API proxy
 * Create the API proxy using Axway Central CLI
 * Promote the API proxy using Axway Central CLI
-* Test the API proxy using Amplify Web UI or a REST client
+* Test the API proxy using Amplify Central Web UI or a REST client

 ## Create the API configuration file